What is it?

 Many corneal diseases can be be managed medically.

 Goals of medical therapy

-- Optical qualities of the cornea
+- The optical qualities of the cornea

-- Appearance of the eye
+- The appearance of the eye

 - Patient comfort

-For in many cases more than one problem will be present and treatments will have more than one effect.
+In many cases more than one problem will be present and treatments will have more than one effect.

 Common medical therapies